Arbitrary control over multimode wave propagation for machine learning: Acknowledgements

 \section{Acknowledgements}

+We gratefully acknowledge the Air Force Office of Scientific Research for funding under Award Number FA9550-22-1-0378, and the National Science Foundation for funding under Award Number CCF-1918549.
 We thank NTT Research for their financial and technical support.
-We gratefully acknowledge the Air Force Office of Scientific Research for funding under Award Number FA9550-22-1-0378, and the National Science Foundation for funding under Award Number CCF-1918549.
 This work was performed in part at the Cornell NanoScale Facility, a member of the National Nanotechnology Coordinated Infrastructure (NNCI), which is supported by the National Science Foundation (Grant NNCI-2025233).
 P.L.M. acknowledges financial support from a David and Lucile Packard Foundation Fellowship.
-We acknowledge helpful discussions with Chris Alpha, Nicholas Bender, Jeremy Clark, Anthony D'Addario, Noah Flemens, John Grazul, Ryan Hamerly, David Heydari, Phil Infante, Mario Krenn, Kangmei Li, George McMurdy, Roberto Panepucci, Carl Poitras, Sridhar Prabhu, Aaron Windsor, and Yiqi Zhao.
+We acknowledge helpful discussions with Chris Alpha, Nicholas Bender, Jeremy Clark, Anthony D'Addario, Noah Flemens, John Grazul, Ryan Hamerly, David Heydari, Phil Infante, Oscar Jaramillo, Vladimir Kremenetski, Mario Krenn, Kangmei Li, George McMurdy, Roberto Panepucci, Carl Poitras, Sridhar Prabhu, Aaron Windsor, Fan Wu, and Yiqi Zhao.

-\section{Author Contributions}
+\section{Author contributions}

 T.O., L.G.W. and P.L.M. conceived the project.
 M.M.Stein, T.O., L.G.W. and P.L.M. designed the devices and experiments.
 T.O., M.M.Stein, B.A.A., and R.Y. performed the device fabrication with aid and recipe development from M.R.S., M.B., M.J., and T.P.M..
 G.S. supervised M.R.S. and M.B..
 M.M.Stein, T.O., M.M.Sohoni and T.W. designed and built the imaging setup to program the refractive-index patterns.
 T.O., M.M.Stein built the high-voltage and beamshaper setups, performed the experiments, and analyzed the results.
+T.O. derived the scaling law.
 M.M.Stein, T.O., L.G.W. and P.L.M. wrote the manuscript with input from all authors.
 P.L.M. supervised the project.

-\section{Competing Interests}
+\section{Competing interests}

-T.O., M.M.S., M.R.S., L.G.W., and P.L.M. are listed as inventors on a patent application (WO2023220401A1) on the 2D-programmable waveguide.
+T.O., M.M.Stein, M.R.S., L.G.W., and P.L.M. are listed as inventors on a patent application \\(WO2023220401A1) on the 2D-programmable waveguide.
 The other authors declare no competing interests.